Living Logic

 Eric Drexler predicted an era of nanotechnology; where material is assembled atom by atom, paper folds itself into origami robots and seeds grow into city-like ecosystems.
 These lofty concepts exist in a future where materials are programmable; however, the reality for our work is far more grounded.
 Crafting remains as much handwork as thinking, augmented by digital fabrication, electronics, brain-computer interfaces, biosensors, pipettes, and primers ordered from labs.
 Where do we keep our hand in the process and where do we let natural or artificial systems take over?
 How can new materials and methods influence and shape our ecosystem?

-Our Key Research topics Symbiotic Creativity and Origami Robotics both express uniquely framed Art Science Research practices in Living Logic.
-Symbiotic Creativity stems from bio-art and brain-computer interfaces, and Origami Robotics is a convergence of geometry, paper folding, and robotics.
-Symbiotic Creativity uses natural processes as part of the material dramaturgy of the works, and Origami Robotics draws inspiration from folding and the materiality of nature.
-Both works find creativity in the natural processes.
-Alongside these Key Research themes, the creation of the Material Labs at the Ars Electronica Center positions the FabLab and Biolab alongside each other as functional laboratories capable of supporting Art Science Research.
+Our Key Research topic Origami Robotics expresses uniquely framed Art Science Research practices in Living Logic.
+Origami Robotics is a convergence of geometry, paper folding, and robotics – drawing inspiration from folding and the materiality of nature.
+We also work on bio-art and brain-computer interfaces to, for example, explore the inner mechanism of human creativity, create living ink that grows beyond human input, and examine how bacteria and AI converge.
+Alongside this research, the creation of the Material Labs at the Ars Electronica Center positions the FabLab and Biolab as functional laboratories capable of supporting Art Science Research.

 Highlights